davidseve/cloud-native-deployment-strategies/blue-green-pipeline/README.md

 ## Introduction

-One important topic in the `Cloud Native` is the `Microservice Architecture`.
+One important topic in `Cloud Native` is `Microservice Architecture`.
 We are not any more dealing with one monolithic application.
 We have several applications that have dependencies on each other and also have other dependencies like brokers or databases.

 Applications have their own life cycle, so we should be able to execute independent Blue/Green deployment.
 All the applications and dependencies will not change their version at the same time.

-Another important topic in the `Cloud Native` is `Continuous Delivery`.
+Another important topic in `Cloud Native` is `Continuous Delivery`.
 If we are going to have several applications doing Blue/Green deployment independently we have to automate it.
 We will use **Helm**, **Openshift Pipelines**, **Openshift GitOps**, and of course **Red Hat Openshift** to help us.

-**In the next steps we will see a real example of how to install, deploy and manage the life cycle of Cloud Native applications doing Blue/Green deployment.**
+**In the next steps, we will see a real example of how to install, deploy and manage the life cycle of Cloud Native applications doing Blue/Green deployment.**

-Let's start with some theory...after it, we will have the **hands-on example**.
+Let's start with some theory...after it, we will have a **hands-on example**.

 ## Blue/Green Deployment

 Blue green deployment is an application release model that transfers user traffic from a previous version of an app or microservice to a nearly identical new release, both of which are running in production.

-The old version can be called the blue environment while the new version can be known as the green environment.
+For instance, the old version can be called the blue environment while the new version can be known as the green environment.
 Once production traffic is transferred from blue to green, blue can standby in case of rollback or pulled from production and updated to become the template upon which the next update is made.

 Advantages: